-Drop a sample loop from the browser into Live and play it.
+Drop a sample loop from the browser into Live, make sure the Warp switch (see 9.2) is enabled and play the clip.
 Select “Clip” in the Device chooser and “Transposition Modulation” in the Control chooser.
 You can now alter the pitch transposition of individual notes in the sample as you listen to it.

 The fast way to do this is by enabling Draw Mode (see 19.5.1) and drawing steps along the grid.
 Deactivate Draw Mode to edit breakpoints and line segments.
 This is useful for smoothing the coarse steps by horizontally displacing breakpoints.

 Note that the warp settings determine how accurately Live’s time-warping engine tracks the envelope shape.
 To obtain a more immediate response, reduce the Grain Size value in Tones or Texture Mode, or choose a smaller value for the Granulation Resolution in Beats Mode.